ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

+# March 5 2021

+- "Wandavision"!

+# March 4 2021

+- ???

 # March 3 2021

+- Movie!
-- ???
+  - "The Great Gatsby".
+- Rewatched some funny scenes from "The Office".

 # March 2 2021

-- Started Darling the in the Franxx.
+- Started "Darling the in the Franxx".
 - No more Pokemon cereal boxes. 😞

 # March 1 2021